How to Make Scrambled Eggs

 Sick of scrambled eggs that are dry, flat and bland?
 These scrambled eggs are moist, fluffy and flavorful every time!
 Learn how to make them using just 2 ingredients in only a few minutes.

-Why You’ll Love These Scrambled Eggs
+Why You’ll Love This Scrambled Eggs Recipe

 • Fluffy and fabulous: you heard it right!
 These scrambled eggs are the fluffiest around.
 Not heavy, not dry, just delicious.